 I don’t believe that Southwest issues free drink coupons via their app or electronically.
 If you have purchased a Business Select fare and are using a mobile boarding pass your drink coupon may show up there however.

 Below is an example of what you can expect with the Southwest drink menu.
-Note that these options are subject to change and that this should only provide you with some guidance of what you might find on the menu.
+Note that these options are subject to change each season and that this should only provide you with some guidance of what you might find on the menu.

 Southwest is great about offering you free drinks whenever you fly with them.
 You can get the following drinks for free: